theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/create-a-custom-cennector-in-matillion-data-loader.md

 1. Open your Matillion Data Loader dashboard under [https://dataloader.matillion.com/dashboard](https://dataloader.matillion.com/dashboard).
 2. Click **[Add Pipeline]** to create a new pipeline :number-1:.
 ![matillion-pipelines](../assets/images/xu/articles/matillion-pipelines.png){:class="img-responsive"}
-3. Open the *Custom Connectors* tap to select the custom connector :number-2:, that contains the connection settings for Xtract Universal.
+3. Open the *Custom Connectors* tap to select the custom connector :number-2:, that contains the connection settings for {{ productName }}.
 ![matillion-source](../assets/images/xu/articles/matillion-source.png){:class="img-responsive"}
-4. Select the endpoint that calls the Xtract Universal extraction and use the arrow buttons to add the endpoint to the list **Endpoints to extract and load**.
+4. Select the endpoint that calls the {{ productName }} extraction and use the arrow buttons to add the endpoint to the list **Endpoints to extract and load**.
 Note that a custom connector can have multiple endpoints.
 5. Click **[Continue with x endpoint]** :number-3:.<br>
 ![matillion-endpoints](../assets/images/xu/articles/matillion-endpoint.png){:class="img-responsive"}
 6. In the *General* tab enter a name for the target table :number-4: under **Data warehouse table name**.<br>
 ![matillion-configure-endpoints](../assets/images/xu/articles/matillion-configure-endpoint.png){:class="img-responsive"}
-7. Open the *Authentication* tab and enter the authentication details for the Xtract Universal webservice.
+7. Open the *Authentication* tab and enter the authentication details for the {{ productName }} webservice.
 8. Open the *Behaviour* tab and select the elements you want to include as columns in the target table.
 By default, all elements are selected.
 9. Optional: If your endpoint uses parameters, open the *Parameters* tab to define the parameters.
 10. Open the *Keys* tab and select a key column that is used to match existing data and prevent duplicates, e.g., *Customer Number_KUNNR* :number-5:.